“[On the Run]… should be read by anyone with an interest in poverty, policing, or mass incarceration.”

 As an undergraduate at the University of Pennsylvania, Goffman got a job in the campus cafeteria, where she worked with a group of elderly Black women who managed the lunch and dinner service.
-By sophomore year, she had moved into the neighborhood she calls 6th Street and befriended the grand children of these cafeteria workers: young men caught up in court cases, probation and parole supervision, and low level warrants.
-She spent the rest of college and four years of graduate school around 6th Street, documenting the way that the police and prisons have come to organize everyday life, not only for young men dipping and dodging the authorities but also for their partners, family members and neighbors.
+By sophomore year, she had moved into the neighborhood she calls 6th Street and befriended the grandchildren of these cafeteria workers: young men caught up in court cases, probation and parole supervision, and low-level warrants.
+She spent the rest of college and four years of graduate school around 6th Street, documenting the way that the police and prisons have come to organize everyday life, not only for young men dodging the authorities, but also for their partners, family members, and neighbors.

-Tim Newburn, Professor of Criminology and Social Policy at the London School of Economics, says of On The Run, “As a work of ethnography it is outstanding.
+Alex Kotlowitz praised On the Run as “a remarkable feat of reporting.”
+Dr. Cornel West named it “the best treatment I know of the wretched underside of neo-liberal capitalist America,” and Malcolm Gladwell called it “extraordinary.”
+Tim Newburn, Professor of Criminology and Social Policy at the London School of Economics, said of On The Run, “As a work of ethnography it is outstanding.
 As a piece of social science it is refreshingly and gloriously readable—how often can one say that of sociology these days?
 And as an insight into the reach and effect of the contemporary penal state on the day-to-day lives of Black urban America it is unparalleled.”

 In her presentations, Goffman takes people into the lived experience of young men and women on 6th Street, who struggle to preserve their dignity in the face of late-night raids, trips to jail, and crushing parole requirements.
 She makes a compelling argument that mass incarceration and its more hidden systems of policing and supervision have created a fugitive life for poor people of color in the United States.
 “This is a community worried that at any moment, its members will be taken away,” Goffman says.
 “Can we turn this around?”